ucfai/ucfai/content/core/sp20/rf-svm.md

 categories: ["sp20"]
 tags: ["Random Forests", "SVMs", "Weak Models", "Non-NN", "Nearest Neighbors", ]
-abstract: >-
-  In this lecture, we explore powerful yet lightweight models that are often overlooked.
+abstract: "In this lecture, we explore powerful yet lightweight models that are often overlooked.
 We will see the power of combining multiple simple models together and how they can yield amazing results.
-You won't believe how easy it is to classify with just a line!
+You won't believe how easy it is to classify with just a line!"
 ---

 ```python